hmlfpereira/BES-SIM-1/README.md

 |BES-SIM_statistics_global.R | Calculate global statistics per IPBES region for all netCDFs|
 |BES-SIM_statistics_ipbes-regions.R | Calculate zonal statistics per IPBES region for all netCDFs|

+## Data sources - Tabular data and IPBES regions
+All tabular data from the biodiversity and ecosystem service model outputs are available in the folder Data_tables.
+See README files on that folder for the metadata.
+In addition a shapefile with the IPBES regions is available in the folder IPBES_Regions.

+## Data sources - Geo data
-## The geo data are available in the following repositories
+The geo data can be download from the following repositories.

-### Climate_data
-Download the data from Dryad: https://doi.org/10.5061/dryad.3n5tb2rr6

 ### Biodiversity and ecosystem services models map outputs
 Download the datasets from the EBV Data Portal: